-Extension celebrates its 110th anniversary in 2019 with both a look back at the organization’s accomplishments and a look ahead to its future.
-The anniversary provides a wonderful opportunity for us to tell the story of Extension and why it matters.
+Extension celebrated its 110th anniversary in 2019 with both a look back at the organization’s accomplishments and a look ahead to its future.
+The anniversary provided a wonderful opportunity to tell the story of Extension and why it matters.

 Follow along, decade by decade, from the events leading up to Extension's beginnings and through early history to the 2010s.

 The purpose of the Hatch Act, approved 1887, is to conduct agricultural research programs at State Agricultural Experiment Stations in the 50 states, the District of Columbia, and the U.S. insular areas, according to the U.S. Department of Agriculture.
 There are also other revisions and sections of the Act that are not as relevant to Extension.

 The bill was named for Congressman William Hatch, who chaired the House Committee of Agriculture.
 The Hatch Act was a foundation for Extension at the time of the Smith-Lever Act of 1914.

 The U.S. Department of Agriculture says, "Hatch activities are broad and includes research on all aspects of agriculture, including soil and water conservation and use; plant and animal production, protection, and health; processing, distribution, safety, marketing, and utilization of food and agricultural products; forestry, including range management and range products; multiple use of forest rangelands, and urban forestry; aquaculture; home economics and family life; human nutrition; rural and community development; sustainable agriculture; molecular biology; and biotechnology.
 Research may be conducted on problems of local, state, regional, or national concern."